instructure/instructure-ui/docs/getting-started/contributing.md

 ## Contributing

+Contributions are welcome!
+If you want to submit a change you will need to open a pull request on Github.
+To do so first fork the repository to your own Github account.

 __Installation steps:__

+Follow these steps to download and run Instructure-UI on your machine:

 1. Install [Git](http://git-scm.com/).
 1. Install [Node 10.x](https://nodejs.org/en/)) (we recommend [nvm](https://github.com/creationix/nvm) to manage multiple Node versions).
 1. Install [Yarn](https://yarnpkg.com/lang/en/docs/install/) (You will need v1.1.0+).
-1. Clone this repository: `git clone https://github.com/instructure/instructure-ui.git`.
+1. Clone the repository with `git clone` (If you want to make changes clone the forked repo in your account.)
 1. Run `cd instructure-ui`
 1. Run `yarn`
 1. Run `yarn bootstrap`

 Run `yarn run` to list the available commands.

-When you are ready with your changes open a pull request on Github to the `master` branch and we will review and merge it.
+When you are ready with your changes open a pull request on Github to the `master` branch and the maintainers will review and merge it.

 ### Running the documentation app